Pokeyi/vpm-packages/README.md

 # VPM Packages
-Publisher and host repository for my VPM packages to be imported via the VRChat Creator Companion app.
+Listing and host repository for my VPM packages to be imported via the VRChat Creator Companion app.

 ### [Click here](https://pokeyi.dev/vpm-packages/) for the import link and simple instructions for installing the packages below.